cameron-wags/rainbow_csv.nvim/README.md

 No additional steps required - Rainbow CSV will work out of the box.

 ## Overview
-Rainbow CSV has 2 main features:
+Main features:
-* Highlight csv columns in different rainbow colors.
+* Highlight CSV columns in different rainbow colors.
+* Provide info about column under the cursor
 * Provide _SELECT_ and _UPDATE_ queries in RBQL: SQL-like transprogramming query language.

 There are 3 ways to enable csv columns highlighting: